AdithyaViswanathan1/CS6360-Paper-Implementation/README.md

 - [ ] <Installation & Run Process here (i.e. how to get the project set-up)>
 1. Install MySQL and MySQLWorkbench.
 2. Create root user and password.
 Then update secrets.json file with your SQL credentials
+3. In MySQLWorkbench, go to Server > Data Import.
+Select "Import from Self-Contained File" and choose the given SQL file.
+There will be multiple databases and multiple tables within each database.
+This will load the full database into your local MySQL instance.
+4. In your Python environment, you will need the following packages: importlib, numpy, csv, matplotlib, pandas, mysql.connector.

 - [ ] <How to Use the Project here (i.e. how someone could try it themselves [what to do])>